Shadow and Colour in Photoshop

-Again, make only subtle adjustments to the shadows here (maybe 5-10%), and if the image appears a little washed out, don’t worry too much.
+Again, make only subtle adjustments to the shadows here (maybe 5-10%).
+If the image appears a little washed out, don’t worry too much.
 Using the curves tool in a minute will sort that whilst adding some nice contrast.

-An alternative to the Shadows/highlights tool would be to simply use the dodge tool as illustrated below.
+An alternative to the Shadows/highlights tool would be to simply use the dodge tool.

-Select a “fuzzy” brush with a diameter matching the area you wish to highlight, and set the hardness to zero.
+Select a "fuzzy" brush with a diameter matching the area you wish to highlight.
+Set the hardness to zero.
 This will blend any alterations nicely.

 Set the "range" to SHADOWS and the EXPOSURE to 1% only.
 Using these settings will mean that any changes you make will be gradual as not to overdo it.